Oswel History, Family Crest & Coats of Arms

 Looking back further the Domesday Book of 1086 includes early Latin forms of the name Osuuald, Osuuoldus in Somerset and Surrey respectively.
 Robertus filius Oswaldi was found in Norfolk in 1240 and much later, John Oswald was listed in the Subsidy Rolls of Sussex in 1327.

 The Hundredorum Rolls of 1273 listed Simon Aswald, Oxfordshire, 1273 and the Writs of Parliament of 1325 included John Oswald, Gloucestershire, 1325.

 Early History of the Oswel family

 This web page shows only a small excerpt of our Oswel research.
-Another 107 words (8 lines of text) covering the years 189 and are included under the topic Early Oswel History in all our PDF Extended History products and printed products wherever possible.
+Another 107 words (8 lines of text) covering the year 1890 is included under the topic Early Oswel History in all our PDF Extended History products and printed products wherever possible.

 Oswel Spelling Variations

 Translation and spelling were non-standardized practices in the Middle Ages, so scribes had only their ears to rely on.
 This was a practice of extremely limited efficiency, and spelling variations in names, even within a single document, were the result.
 Over the years, Oswel has appeared Oswald, Oswalde, Oswold, Oswolde, Oswell and others.